Polyacetylene: From acetylene

-By varying the apparatus and catalyst loading, Shirakawa and coworkers were able to synthesize polyacetylene as thin films, rather than insoluble black powders.
+By varying the apparatus and catalyst loading, Shirakawa and coworkers synthesized polyacetylene as thin films, rather than insoluble black powders.
 They obtained these films by coating the walls of a reaction flask under inert conditions with a solution of the Ziegler–Natta catalyst and adding gaseous acetylene resulting in immediate formation of a film.
 Enkelmann and coworkers further improved polyacetylene synthesis by changing the catalyst to a Co(NO3)2/NaBH4 system, which was stable to both oxygen and water.

-Polyacetylene can also be produced by radiation polymerization of acetylene.
-Glow-discharge radiation, γ-radiation, and ultraviolet irradiation have been used.
-These methods avoid the use of catalysts and solvent, but require low temperatures to produce regular polymers.
+Polyacetylene can also be produced by photopolymerization of acetylene.
+Glow-discharge, gamma, and ultraviolet irradiation have all been used.
+This method avoid the use of catalysts and solvents, but requires cryogenics to produce usable polymer.
 Gas-phase polymerization typically produces irregular cuprene, whereas liquid-phase polymerization, conducted at −78 °C produces linear cis-polyacetylene, and solid-phase polymerization, conducted at still lower temperature, produces trans-polyacetylene.

 Ring-opening metathesis polymerization

-Polyacetylene can be synthesized by ring-opening metathesis polymerisation (ROMP) from cyclooctatetraene, a material easier to handle than the acetylene monomer.
-This synthetic route also provides a facile method for adding solubilizing groups to the polymer while maintaining the conjugation.
-Robert Grubbs and coworkers synthesized a variety of polyacetylene derivatives with linear and branched alkyl chains.
+Polyacetylene can be synthesized by ring-opening metathesis polymerisation (ROMP) from cyclooctatetraene, a precursor that is more expensive but easier to handle than the acetylene monomer.
+This synthetic route also provides a means for introducing solubilizing groups to the polymer while maintaining the conjugation.
 Polymers with linear groups such as n-octyl had high conductivity but low solubility, while highly branched tert-butyl groups increased solubility but decreased conjugation due to polymer twisting to avoid steric crowding.
 They obtained soluble and conductive polymers with sec-butyl and neopentyl groups, because the methylene (CH2) unit directly connected to the polymer reduces steric crowding and prevents twisting.

 From precursor polymers

-Polyacetylene can also be synthesized from precursor polymers.
-This method enables processing of the polymer before conversion to insoluble polyacetylene.
-Short, irregular segments of polyacetylene can be obtained by dehydrohalogenation of poly(vinyl chloride).
+Polyacetylene can also be synthesized from other polymers.
+This method enables modification and processing of the polymer before conversion into the highly insoluble polyacetylene.
+Short, irregular segments of polyacetylene can be obtained by dehydrohalogenation of poly(vinyl chloride):

-Thermal conversion of precursor polymers is a more effective method for synthesizing long polyacetylene chains.
-In the Durham-precursor route, polymers are prepared by ring-opening metathesis polymerization, and a subsequent heat-induced reverse Diels–Alder reaction yields the final polymer, as well as a volatile side product.
+More efficient methods for synthesizing long polyacetylene chains exist and include the Durham precursor route in which precursor polymers are prepared by ring-opening metathesis polymerization, and a subsequent heat-induced retro-Diels–Alder reaction yields the final polymer, as well as volatile side products.